General Questions

 How Do I Make a Claim?

-All claims can be made by logging into your HealthRabbit.ca account provided upon signup and clciking on "Submit a Claim".
+All claims can be made by logging into your HealthRabbit.ca account (provided upon signup) and clicking on "Submit a Claim".

-If there are any issues with your submission, we'll contact you via email in oirder to process your claim.
+If there are any issues with your submission, we'll contact you via email in order to process your claim.

 What is Covered?